darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Regularization** is the most effective way to reduce overfitting while **maintaining model capacity**.

-**20. True/False: Linear least squares has a nonconvex loss function.**
+**Problem 20.
+True/False: Linear least squares has a nonconvex loss function.**
 *   (a) True
 *   (b) False